troystaylor/Connector-Code/Copilot Retrieval/readme.md

 ## Obtaining Credentials
 This connector uses OAuth 2.0 authentication with Microsoft Entra ID.
 The following permissions are required:
 - `Files.Read.All` - Required for SharePoint and OneDrive retrieval
-- `Sites.Read.All` - Required for SharePoint and OneDrive retrieval
+- `Sites.Read.All` - Required for SharePoint retrieval only
 - `ExternalItem.Read.All` - Required for Copilot connectors retrieval

 ## Supported Operations